DigiBP/AS24TeamVector/README.md

 ## Current Challenges🚩
 This problem was addressed in the context of one veterinary clinic, to provide realistic, actionable and viable processes (with possible scaling/generalization to other clinics and/or applications).
 While this will be described in more detail below, several issues in the current narcotics management are presently highlighted.

 The clinic in question handles all narcotics-related processes manually, with no automation and is exclusively paper based.
-Stock tracking also occurs manually and is paper-based.
-There is no automation in repurchasing and stock updates.
+Stock tracking, repurchasing, and stock updates are all performed manually and are entirely paper-based.
 This manual documentation leads to inefficiencies and potential human error.

 For validation, twice daily, specialized staff counts the number of remaining narcotics, and does a cross validation on the documented usage of narcotics against the remaining stock-- again, all manually and paper-based.
 This, again, is highly time consuming and does not provide the possibility of flagging inconsistencies automatically.